 The programme is sponsored by the manufacturer of Apap Noc medicine.
 Apap Noc – now also available in the big package.
 Combats pain and helps you fall asleep.

-According to article 17(1) of the Polish Act on Broadcasting – LOB – (in Polish: Ustawa o radiofonii i telewizji) of 29 December 1992, Journal of Law (Dziennik Ustaw) of 1993, No 7 item 34, consolidated text of 19 Novemver 2004, Journal of Laws (Dziennik Ustaw) No 253 item 2531, with later amendments, sponsored programmes or other broadcasts shall be identified as such by sponsor credits at their beginning or end.
+According to the provisions of Article 17(1) of the Polish Act of 29 December 1992 on Broadcasting – LOB – (in Polish: Ustawa o radiofonii i telewizji), published in Journal of Law (Dziennik Ustaw) of 1993, No 7 item 34, consolidated text of 19 Novemver 2004, Journal of Laws (Dziennik Ustaw) No 253 item 2531, with subsequent amendments, sponsored programmes or other broadcasts shall be identified as such by sponsor credits at their beginning or end.
 Such credits may specify only the sponsor’s name, business name, trademark or contain some other identification of the business operator or its business activities, the image of a single product or service.
-According to article 4 pt.
-7 of the LOB, the “sponsorship” shall mean a direct or indirect financing or co-financing of the production or transmission of a programme or other broadcasts by an entity other than the broadcaster or producer of the programme, with a view to establishing, enhancing or promoting the renown of the name, business name, product or service, trademark.
+According to the regulations provided in Article 4 pt.
+7 of the LOB, the “sponsorship” should mean a direct or indirect financing or co-financing of the production or transmission of a programme or other broadcasts by an entity other than the broadcaster or producer of the programme, with a view to establishing, enhancing or promoting the renown of the name, business name, product or service, trademark.

-The VAC in a judgment of 18 December 2009, case file VI SA/Wa 1758/09, ruled that the sponsorship cannot be used as unacceptable advertisement.
+The Voivodeship Administrative Court in its judgment of 18 December 2009 case file VI SA/Wa 1758/09 ruled that the sponsorship cannot be used as unacceptable advertisement.
 It has to be a form of promotion separated from advertising.
 The content and meaning of communication and the message broadcasted decides whether we are dealing with advertising or with corporate sponsorships.
-The Court also emphasized that each advertising of medicinal product has to be made in accordance with the current Regulation of the Minister of Health on the advertising of medicinal products of 21 November 2008, Journal of Laws (Dziennik Ustaw) No 210 item 1327.
+The Court also emphasized that each advertising of medicinal product has to be made in accordance with the current Regulation of the Minister of Health of 21 November 2008 on the advertising of medicinal products, published in Journal of Laws (Dziennik Ustaw) No 210 item 1327.
 The advertising of a medicinal product targeted to the public must contain the following essential information:

 - the name of the medicinal product